dunfermlinewest/dunfermlinewest.github.io/online.md

 </span>

-* Not sure which link to click?
-Don't worry they will both take you to the live stream.
+<b>Not sure which link to click?</b> Don't worry they will both take you to the live stream.
 Facebook is a bit easier to join in the chat and Youtube is a bit more robust.

 After the service we like to join together for a chat with a cup of tea.
 To join in simply follow the video meeting or telephone meeting details in our stay connected document.

-<a href='https://dunfermlinewest.org/assets/files/dwbc-stay-connected.v4.pdf'>View our latest stay connected document</a>
+<a href='https://dunfermlinewest.org/assets/files/dwbc-stay-connected.v4.pdf' target='_blank'>View our latest stay connected document</a>

 <hr/>
 ## Making an offering